 Energy Available — Our energy ebbs and peaks throughout the day; the flow is different for everyone.
 Don’t pick an important task when you are low on energy and vice versa.

-Why I Think GTD is the Best Productivity Method for You?
+Why do I think GTD is the Best Productivity Method for You?

 1. The Most Structured Productivity System